tuoc1226-maker/OCRLLM/README.md

 # pdfLLM

 `pdfLLM` is a Retrieval-Augmented Generation (RAG) microservice designed for processing, storing, and querying documents such as PDFs, text files, Word documents, spreadsheets, and images.
 It leverages a FastAPI backend for programmatic access, a Streamlit frontend for interactive use, and a Qdrant vector database for efficient retrieval.
-Documents are converted to markdown, chunked, and embedded using OpenAI’s `text-embedding-3-small` model, with entities and relationships indexed in a knowledge grap...
+Documents are converted to markdown, chunked, and embedded using OpenAI’s `text-embedding-3-small` model, with entities and relationships indexed in a knowledge graph.

 ## Overview

 `pdfLLM` is a hybrid RAG application that combines **semantic search** (vector-based similarity) with **graph-based search** (entity-relationship traversal) to provide accurate and contextually relevant answers.
 It processes uploaded documents, extracts text, identifies entities and relationships, and stores them in Qdrant and a `networkx`-based knowledge graph.
 Users can interact via a web UI or API, uploading files, querying document content, and debugging stored data.

+## Road Map

+- Implement Arango for Graphs.
+- Ollama Integration for Local Models Usage
+- Different LLM & Embedding Model Configurations
+  - LLM inference via DeepSeek API
+  - LLM inference via Grok
+  - LLM inference via Lambda.ai
+  - Embedding model choices:
+    - Ollama or OpenAI (I am not aware of any other hosted embedding model options other than on the run via HF, NOT implementing that.)

 ## Deployment